How to Create a Sunday Night Spa Routine That Sets Up Your Week

 Let water wash away the week’s residue.

-• Use a nourishing body wash or bath soak with Epsom salts (magnesium helps relax muscles) and a few drops of essential oil.
+- Use a nourishing body wash or bath soak with Epsom salts.
+Epsom salts are rich in magnesium, which is absorbed through the skin to help relax tight muscles and soothe the nervous system.
+Add a few drops of lavender or sandalwood essential oil to enhance the aromatic experience.

-• While you’re in, practice mindful breathing: Inhale for 4 counts, hold for 4, exhale for 6.
-Repeat 5x.
-This activates your parasympathetic nervous system — your body’s “rest and digest” mode.
+- While you’re in, practice mindful breathing.
+Use the steam to your advantage.
+Inhale for 4 counts, hold for 4, and exhale for 6.
+Repeat this five times.
+This specific breathing pattern activates your parasympathetic nervous system, which is your body’s rest and digest mode, effectively shutting down the fight or flight response.

 No tub?
-A warm foot soak in a basin with Epsom salts and a few drops of peppermint oil works wonders — especially if you’ve been on your feet all weekend.
+A warm foot soak in a basin with Epsom salts and a few drops of peppermint oil works wonders.
+Since the feet contain thousands of nerve endings, a soak here can signal the entire body to relax, especially if you’ve been on your feet all weekend.

 🧖 Step 3: Nourish Your Skin (5–7 minutes)

-• After drying off, apply a rich body butter or oil while your skin is still damp.
-Focus on areas that hold stress: neck, shoulders, feet.
+- After drying off, apply a rich body butter or oil while your skin is still damp.
+This locks in moisture and provides a soothing sensory experience.
+Focus specifically on areas that hold stress, such as the traps of the neck, the tops of the shoulders, and the arches of the feet.

-• Give yourself a mini facial massage: Use your fingertips or a jade roller to gently sweep upward from collarbone to jawline, then outward from nose to temples.
-This boosts circulation and releases tension stored in the face.
+- Give yourself a mini facial massage.
+Use your fingertips or a jade roller to gently sweep upward from the collarbone to the jawline, then outward from the nose to the temples.
+This boosts lymphatic drainage and circulation, while releasing the tension often stored in the brow and jaw from a week of staring at screens.

-• Optional but powerful: Apply a hydrating sheet mask or overnight treatment.
+- Optional but powerful: Apply a hydrating sheet mask or an overnight treatment.
+The cooling sensation of a mask can lower the temperature of the skin and provide a physical reminder to slow down.
 Let it work while you journal or sip tea.

 📓 Step 4: Reflect & Release (5 minutes)